ericjeker/sfml-breakout/README.md

 ## GameState

 Hold the current game mode, encapsulate state-specific behavior and data.
-The GameState also manage which scene should be active given its particular state.
+The GameState also manages which scene should be active given its particular state.

 The GameState to Scene relationship can be: